MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Privacy

+- Algorithms that Approximate Data Removal: New Results and Limitations. [[paper]](https://arxiv.org/abs/2209.12269)
+  - Vinith M. Suriyakumar, Ashia C. Wilson. *NeurIPS 2022*
+  - Key Word: Data Removal; Machine Unlearning.
+  - <details><summary>Digest</summary> We study the problem of deleting user data from machine learning models trained using empirical risk minimization.
+Our focus is on learning algorithms which return the empirical risk minimizer and approximate unlearning algorithms that comply with deletion requests that come streaming minibatches.
+Leveraging the infintesimal jacknife, we develop an online unlearning algorithm that is both computationally and memory efficient.
+Unlike prior memory efficient unlearning algorithms, we target models that minimize objectives with non-smooth regularizers, such as the commonly used ℓ1, elastic net, or nuclear norm penalties.

 - Deep Learning-based Anonymization of Chest Radiographs: A Utility-preserving Measure for Patient Privacy. [[paper]](https://arxiv.org/abs/2209.11531)
   - Kai Packhäuser, Sebastian Gündel, Florian Thamm, Felix Denzinger, Andreas Maier.
   - Key Word: Image Anonymization; Patient Privacy; Data Utility; Chest Radiographs.